Understanding Friction Modifiers: A Comprehensive Guide

 Benefits of Using Friction Modifiers

-The use of friction modifiers offers numerous benefits, including:
+The use of friction modifier in engine oil offers numerous benefits, including:

 Enhanced Fuel Efficiency